 Our skin has its ways to treat the different ailments we put it through, and scarring is one such process.
 During the healing process, our skin promotes the formation of new collagen fibers to mend the injured area, it results in the formation of a scar, and since the scar tissue is new, it typically has a different texture than the surrounding tissue.

-This is a natural process where the skin tends to heal an injured tissue, and its appearance can vary based on several factors, such as, the depth of the wound, age, sex, origin, and the location of the injury.
+This is a natural process where the skin tends to heal injured tissue, and its appearance can vary based on several factors, such as the depth of the wound, age, sex, origin, and the location of the injury.
 Scars can be of different kinds –

 - Keloid Scars – They are formed when your skin puts in way too much effort, too fast, to heal the injury.